Shogoki/web3-portfolio/README.md

 # About me

-I am a independent Web3 Security Researcher.
-Regularly participating in competitive Audits on Sherlock, Code4rena and Codehawks.
+I am a Web3 Security Researcher.
+In the past I regularly participated in competitive Audits on Sherlock, Code4rena and Codehawks.
 Also doing Web2 & Web3 Bug Bounties from time to time.

-If you are interested in a private Audit/Security Review, feel free to drop me a DM on [X (Twitter)](https://twitter.com/theshogoki).
+Riht nor I am a core Contributor at Sherlock, working as an internal Security Researcher.

 Profiles: